CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

     _AUTHORIZATION_ would be abbreviated _AUTHZN_.

 14. If the abbreviation already exists for another word, for example, _FCLTY_ for _FACILITY_, then it is necessary to either keep one of the vowels for the new _Abbreviation_, or use a commonly accepted _Abbreviation_ that is sufficiently different.
-For example, using FAC for_FACULTY_ might be usedin lieu of _FCLTY_, which would otherwise be one result of following the rules.
+For example, using FAC for _FACULTY_ might be usedin lieu of _FCLTY_, which would otherwise be one result of following the rules.

     A root word and its derivatives SHOULD have the same 'root' _Abbreviation_.
-For example, the _Abbreviation _for_ EXEMPT _is_ EXMPT_, and for_ EXEMPTION _is_ EXMPTN_.
-The 'root_ Abbreviation_' in both cases is_ EXMPT_.
+For example, the _Abbreviation _for_ EXEMPT_i s _EXMPT_, and for_EXEMPTION_ is _EXMPTN_.
+The 'root _Abbreviation_' in both cases is _EXMPT_.

     Always eliminate the vowels in a suffix.
 Use _G_ as the _Abbreviation_ for the _ING_ suffix, and _MT_ for the _MENT_ suffix.
 Using this rule, the _Abbreviation_ for _PRINTING_ is _PRINTG_, and an acceptable _Abbreviation_ for _EMPLOYMENT_ is _EMPMT_.

 15. If a root word is five or fewer characters and is not abbreviated, its derivatives may have the root portion spelled out or abbreviated, but, if abbreviated, all derivatives must have the same _Abbreviation _of the root portion of the word.
-For example,_ PRINT _is not abbreviated since it isfive characters. _PRINTING_ can be abbreviated _PRINTG_, and all other derivatives would also contain the root _PRINT_.
-On the other hand, _CLEAR_ is not abbreviated, but _CLEARANCE_MAY be abbreviated _CLRNC_.
+For example,_PRINT_ is not abbreviated since it isfive characters. _PRINTING_ can be abbreviated _PRINTG_, and all other derivatives would also contain the root _PRINT_.
+On the other hand, _CLEAR_ is not abbreviated, but _CLEARANCE_ MAY be abbreviated _CLRNC_.
 In this case _CLR_MUST be used as the root for all derivatives of _CLEAR_.
 16. _Abbreviations_ must not spell an expletive.

 ## 12.2 Creating Acronyms